U.S. military ‘readiness’ at risk as coronavirus rips through ranks

-The rapid spread of the coronavirus through the ranks has sparked one of the greatest challenges U.S. military leaders have faced in decades: how to maintain readiness and monitor enemy threats while simultaneously shielding men and women in uniform around the world from a deadly health risk.
+The rapid spread of the coronavirus through the ranks has sparked one of the greatest challenges U.S. military leaders have faced in decades: how to maintain readiness and monitor enemy threats while shielding men and women in uniform around the world from a deadly health risk.

 The Defense Department already has scrambled to adjust its training protocols, stopped the movement of all troops around the world, halted most major military exercises, retargeted contracts, shut down base activities and personal travel, and, in some cases, temporarily shut down the pipeline bringing new recruits into the fold.

-Officials say those steps — all designed to slow the spread of the COVID-19 pandemic in the armed forces — must be carefully balanced with the reality that regardless of the health risks, an army in the field can’t telework and a ship on maneuvers can’t shelter in place.
+Officials said those steps, all designed to slow the spread of COVID-19 in the armed forces, must be carefully balanced with the reality that regardless of the health risks, an army in the field can’t telework and a ship on maneuvers can’t shelter in place.

 Defense officials are also acting with the heavy weight of history on their shoulders.
-Militaries have traditionally been both an incubator and transmitter of disease for society at large.
-A century ago, the 1919 flu epidemic took a catastrophic toll on young American recruits, and the rate of COVID-19 infection in the military is already higher than in the U.S. civilian population.
+Militaries have traditionally been both incubators and transmitters of disease for society at large.
+The 1918 flu pandemic took a catastrophic toll on young American recruits, and the rate of infection in the military from the new coronavirus is higher than in the U.S. civilian population.

-The unprecedented scope of the challenge — and the tensions within the military itself — came into sharp focus Tuesday as USS Theodore Roosevelt Capt.
-Brett E. Crozier sounded the alarm about worsening conditions aboard his vessel, which was ordered to dock in Guam and now has dozens of confirmed coronavirus cases among the 4,000-member crew.
+The unprecedented scope of the challenge and the tensions within the military came into sharp focus Tuesday after USS Theodore Roosevelt Capt.
+Brett E. Crozier sounded the alarm about worsening conditions aboard his vessel.
+The Roosevelt has been ordered to dock in Guam and now has dozens of confirmed coronavirus cases among the 4,000-member crew.

 In an internal Navy letter first reported by the San Francisco Chronicle, Capt.
 Crozier pleaded with Pentagon officials for help in getting all of the Roosevelt sailors off the ship and into quarantined living arrangements for at least the next two weeks.

 Such a dramatic move would put 4,000 U.S. sailors and one of the service’s most vital warships out of action for weeks and would have a major impact on American military abilities in the Pacific theater.
-But it’s likely the only realistic option if the Navy hopes to avoid mass casualties aboard the relatively cramped ship, where sailors are physically unable to abide by federal “social distancing” guidelines.
+But it is likely the only realistic option if the Navy hopes to avoid mass casualties aboard the relatively cramped ship, where sailors are physically unable to abide by federal “social distancing” guidelines.

-Navy officials indicated later Tuesday they will indeed get the entire crew off the ship and conduct a thorough cleaning of the vessel, meaning it and its crew are likely to be offline for weeks, if not more.
+Navy officials indicated that they will get the entire crew off the ship and conduct a thorough cleaning of the vessel.
+That means the ship and its crew are likely to be idled for weeks, if not more.

-While the Roosevelt is perhaps the most glaring instance, the military is grappling with other challenges across its force, from domestic training camps where exercises are being adjusted to keep service members apart to foreign theaters such as Africa and Europe where major counterterrorism and NATO military drills have been shelved.
+Although the Roosevelt is perhaps the most glaring instance, the military is grappling with other challenges across its force.
+Exercises at domestic training camps are being adjusted to keep service members apart, and major counterterrorism and NATO military drills have been shelved in foreign theaters such as Africa and Europe.

-The Air Force is even allowing commanders to relax hair-grooming standards, as even trips to the base barber have become too dangerous.
+The Air Force is even allowing commanders to relax hair grooming standards because trips to the base barber have become too dangerous.

-Top military officials have conceded there’s likely to be an impact on military readiness.
-And specialists say that if the global coronavirus pandemic intensifies, the effect on the armed forces will only grow over time.
+Top military officials have conceded that the COVID-19 outbreak is likely to impact military readiness.
+If the pandemic intensifies, analysts say, the effect on the armed forces will grow.

 “My gut feeling is probably six months,” said Dakota L. Wood, a senior research fellow at the conservative Heritage Foundation who served two decades in the Marine Corps.
-“I think that you can have dramatically reduced exercises and training for several months. … We all have a lot of muscle memory, we have recollections of doing certain things certain ways.
-But over time that starts to degrade.”
+“I think that you can have dramatically reduced exercises and training for several months. … We all have a lot of muscle memory; we have recollections of doing certain things certain ways.
+But over time, that starts to degrade.

-“At some point you’re going to start seeing degradation in the military readiness of the units,” he added.
+“At some point, you’re going to start seeing degradation in the military readiness of the units,” he added.

 Mounting impact

-Each day, the impact of coronavirus on the military grows.
-As of Tuesday, the Pentagon said there have been at least 1,259 confirmed cases among service members, civilian Defense Department employees, dependents of service members and military contractors.
-Of those, at least four have died, while 51 have fully recovered.
+The impact of the pandemic on the military grows each day.
+The Pentagon said Tuesday that at least 1,259 cases had been confirmed among service members, civilian Defense Department employees, dependents of service members and military contractors.
+Of those, at least four have died and 51 have fully recovered.

-At least 65 remain in the hospital.
+At least 65 remain hospitalized.

-It’s unclear how many coronavirus tests the military had administered within its ranks.
-The responsibility falls to commanders in the field, and in the case of the Roosevelt, for example, it seems virtually certain that Navy leaders will seek to test all sailors on board.
+It’s unclear how many COVID-19 tests the military has administered within its ranks.
+The responsibility falls to commanders in the field, and in the case of the Roosevelt, it seems virtually certain that Navy leaders will want to test all sailors on board.

-Officials also have been blunt in saying they simply can’t predict what the lasting impact will be.
-The rapid spread of the virus, they say, means that it’s difficult to know how deeply it will affect the military.
+Officials also have been blunt in saying they simply can’t predict the lasting impact on the military because of the rapid spread of the virus.

-“There will be an impact to readiness,” Chairman of the Joint Chiefs of Staff Gen. Mark Milley told reporters last week.
-“I think it’ll be on the lower end as opposed to significant.”
+“There will be an impact to readiness,” Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, told reporters last week.
+“I think it’ll be on the lower end as opposed to significant.

 “But,” he cautioned, “this could change.”